 The Library's Digital Preservation Program has only existed since 2000.
-The relatively new field of digital-information management is thus reliant on individuals and organizations that are willing to embark on cutting-edge programs that will lead others to follow their examples.
-Each month, this section will present a profile of a new digital preservation pioneers and how that individual's or organization's work enriches the work that all libraries and other repositories are doing to collect and preserve our digital heritage.
+The relatively new field of digital-information management is thus reliant on individuals and organizations that have embarked on pioneering, cutting-edge programs that lead by example.
+This section profiles digital preservation pioneers and describes how their work enriches the collective knowledge that helps us collect and preserve our digital heritage.

 Stephen Abrams talks about the importance of format identification and discusses his work with JHOVE, the Global Digital Format Registry and PDF/A.